 Creating the Balanced Scorecard Model

-Balanced scorecard process aids company by measuring performance for repeatedly developing processes and redefining actions to create a big picture as illustrated below:
+A balanced scorecard process aids the company by measuring performance for repeatedly developing processes and redefining actions to create a big picture, as illustrated below:

 - Performance and service

 Internal measures must come from business processes that have a great impact on the consumer satisfaction cycle, time, quality, and personnel skills and productivity.
 The company must also identify critical core capabilities and try to promise market leadership.
 Innovation can be determined by an adjustment in value (shareholder value, percentage and value of sales from products less than “y” years old, employee value).
 Regardless of the modern method of performance appraisal occupied by a company performance feedback can be made more efficient by: